johnnietse/linkedin-connection-automation-tool/README.md

 ### Liability Notice
    Again,
-   - The authors accept no responsibility for any consequences of using this code
+   - The author accepts no responsibility for any consequences of using this code
    - Users implement this technology entirely at their own risk